 Beer connoisseurs have long dismissed Africa as the lost land of Pilsners due to its proliferation of corporate breweries.
 But a burgeoning craft beer scene in Namibia and South Africa isn’t the only indication of the start of a new era.

-In May 2010, a modern tourist structure was completed in the center of the Old Town, and they launched “Brewery Trail” walking tours that have been designed by the tourist bureau into separate brewery tours on the east and west sides of the Regnitz River, which flows through and splits the city.
+In May 2010, a modern tourist structure was completed in the center of Bamberg, and they launched “Brewery Trail” walking tours that have been designed by the tourist bureau on the east and west sides of the Regnitz River.